Why you should buy travel insurance for your holiday trip - NewsBreak

 TAMPA, Fla. ( WFLA ) — Lori Judd knows a lot about planning vacations.

 She’s been planning trips and getaways for nearly three decades.
-The longtime, licensed agent with Prestige Travel Vacations says now, more than ever, people should purchase travel insurance when planning a vacation, as too many things can go wrong.‘There were no answers’: Southwest passengers experience extreme delays after massive cancellations
+The longtime, licensed agent with Prestige Travel Vacations says now, more than ever, people should purchase travel insurance when planning a vacation, as too many things can go wrong.Deliver by Christmas?
+USPS, FedEx, UPS release holiday shipping deadlines

 Over the weekend, thousands of Southwest Airlines flights were canceled, and the disruptions continued Monday, when cancellations amounted to 10% of Southwest’s schedule, and at least 1,400 other flights, or roughly 40%, were delayed, according to the FlightAware tracking service.